I'm sure most runners have heard this, and yet, here we are.

-You've put in the miles…worn through a couple pairs of shoes.
+You've put in the miles and worn through a couple pairs of shoes.
 Nutrition is dialed, you've got a plan.
-And now someone's telling you to go lift weights.
+And now someone is telling you to go lift weights.

 I get it.
-But after years of coaching people who run, here's what I know: the weight room isn't the problem.
+But after years of coaching people who run, here is what I know.
+The weight room isn't the problem.
 You avoiding it is the problem.

 Why You Get Hurt